 Tools: view available tools and import and export content to and from your site

 Settings: configure your WordPress website, including setting the website title, time zone, and more

 It’s worth remembering that the sidebar menu can be collapsed and expanded as needed.
 Collapsing the menu partially hides it, with just the menu icons on display.
 This can be handy when working on smaller screened devices, when screen real estate is at a premium.
 If you ever login to your WordPress admin area and can’t see the full menu, try clicking on the expand and collapse icon at the foot of the menu.

 Hopefully you now have a better understanding of the WordPress admin area and logging into the back of your website won’t be such a daunting experience.
 Despite first impressions, WordPress can become very easy to use, especially when you consider all the features and power at your disposal, not to mention all the great third party plugins and themes available for the software.

-If you have any questions about the WordPress admin area, please leave a comment below.
+If you have any questions about the WordPress admin area or using Avada with WordPress, please leave a comment below.